 The man on the forklift truck dropped by again and started conversation.
 He told me about a fellow who gave away money on London Bridge.
 I told him about the Art College and what I was doing in general.
 Then a man stopped up in a car, got out and joined in the conversation.
 The forklift man also told him about the man on London Bridge.
 The man from the car went through all the usual questions.
 The forklift man told him if he took one at least he'd have a pot, but he left without taking one.
-The forklift man told me about how he'd been wondering about forklift man told me about how he been wondering about and wouldn't take one head of head at assault arrow all and pailed and the ballion I allope
+The forklift man told me about how he'd been wondering about the diagram.
+He took a cumollare and then he left.